 Intranets are available no matter the organization size, if you work at a larger organization you likely already have an intranet available.
 Ask about SharePoint options.
 If your organization uses the Microsoft Office suite, SharePoint integrates and acts like the nervous system between these applications and may even be bundled already with your Word, Excel, Outlook, and PowerPoint programs.

-Good intranet design, in combination with change management efforts that link communication change principles, provide a host of change management options.
+Good intranet design, combined with change management efforts that link communication change principles, provide a host of change management options.

 Resist the discussion to drive people to change.
 Change succeeds when we realize What’s In It For Them?
 (WIFFT?) and that is our job to provide the environment.